AbhyankarSwarali/Python_Projects/README.md

 - The countdown will appear, and the alarm will play when the time is up.

 ## Troubleshooting
-❌ Alarm sound doesn’t play in VS Code playsound3 may fail inside the VS Code integrated terminal.
+- Alarm sound doesn’t play in VS Code
+- playsound3 may fail inside the VS Code integrated terminal.
-✅ Fix: Either run the script in CMD/PowerShell or install simpleaudio:
+- **Fix**: Either run the script in CMD/PowerShell or install simpleaudio:

 bash
 Copy code